Enhancing our Child Welfare System

 The Department of Children and Families is charged with protecting children from abuse and neglect and strengthening families.
-In January 2014, Governor Deval Patrick announced a comprehensive Fiscal Year (FY) 2015 budget investment in DCF to enhance the agency’s work to protect the over 100,000 youth served each year, while strengthening families across the Commonwealth.
-The investment will allow the Department to move towards its 15 to 1 caseload goals, and enhance its screening, investigation, and case review practices.
+DCF’s Fiscal Year 2015 budget includes significant investments in DCF to enhance the agency’s work to protect the over 100,000 youth served each year, while strengthening families across the Commonwealth.
+The investment will allow the Department to continue to move towards its caseload goals, while enhancing screening, investigation, and case review practices.

 Expanding Kinship Placements

 The Department’s mission is to ensure that children are able to grow and thrive in a nurturing home environment.
-This sometime requires the difficult decision of removing a child from their home to a more stable environment.
+This sometimes requires the difficult decision of removing a child from his or her home and placing the child in a more stable environment.
 When a child is removed from their home and taken into DCF custody, they are considered to be in placement.
-The first placement DCF considers is with a child’s extended family/kin.
+The first placement DCF considers is with a child’s extended family / kin.
 Kinship care is the full time nurturing and protection of children in a licensed family setting by relatives or those adults to whom a child and the child's parents and family members ascribe a "family" relationship.
 Other placements include: DCF foster homes; intensive foster care via a provider; and congregate care, including group homes or residential placements.

-DCF has made great progress expanding kinship care placements, which has proven to provide better outcomes for children who come into foster care.
-More than 50% of children in DCF foster care are now placed with kin, and 27.4% of children in all placements are with kin.
-Approximately 75% of children who entered DCF care in 2013, were reunified with their family within a year.
+DCF has made great progress expanding kinship care placements, which is proven to provide better outcomes for children who come into foster care.
+More than 50 percent of children in DCF foster care are now placed with kin, and more than 30 percent of children in all placements are with kin.
+And more children leaving DCF care are being reunified with their families.
+In 2014, nearly 80 percent of children were reunified with their family within 12 months.

 - The Department of Children and Families (DCF) is the Massachusetts state agency charged with the responsibility of protecting children from child abuse and neglect.
 To report abuse or neglect, call the Child-at-Risk Hotline anytime of the day or night at 1-800-792-5200.